MonarchAttention: Zero-Shot Conversion to Fast, Hardware-Aware Structured Attention: Introduction

 \section{Introduction}

-Over the past decade, transformers \citep{vaswani2017attention} have become the dominant architecture for generating and processing various data modalities, such as text \citep{brown2020language}, images \citep{dosovitskiy2021image}, and speech \citep{radford2023robust}.
-Central to the transformer's success is \emph{attention}, the mechanism through which complex interactions within sequential data are captured through weighted combinations of embeddings at every position in the sequence.
+Over the past decade, Transformers \citep{vaswani2017attention} have become the dominant architecture for generating and processing various data modalities, such as text \citep{brown2020language}, images \citep{dosovitskiy2021image}, and speech \citep{radford2023robust}.
+Central to the Transformer's success is \emph{attention}, the mechanism through which complex interactions within sequential data are captured through weighted combinations of embeddings at every position in the sequence.
 Famously, the attention mechanism has a quadratic-time complexity $\Theta(N^2d)$ in the length of the sequence $N$, where $d$ is the head dimension, which is a key bottleneck for both training and inference, particularly in long sequence problems.
 To address this, numerous works have proposed sub-quadratic substitutes for attention.
-Yet, such approaches either (1) are not transferable, requiring training from scratch or fine-tuning of existing models, or (2) do not yield speed-ups in practice (except on extremely long sequences) due to a gap between theoretical complexity and practical considerations for modern GPUs, especially compared to highly optimized implementations \citep{dao2022flashattention}. \\~\\ In this work, we propose \ma{}: a novel sub-quadratic attention substitute based on approximating the attention matrix via \emph{Monarch} matrices \citep{dao2022monarch}, a class of expressive structured matrices.
+Yet, such approaches are either (1) not transferable, requiring training from scratch or fine-tuning of existing models, or (2) do not yield speed-ups in practice (except on extremely long sequences) due to a gap between theoretical complexity and practical considerations for modern GPUs, especially compared to highly optimized implementations \citep{dao2022flashattention}. \\~\\ In this work, we propose \ma{}: a novel sub-quadratic attention substitute based on approximating the attention matrix via \emph{Monarch} matrices \citep{dao2022monarch}, a class of expressive structured matrices.
 At first glance, this is computationally infeasible -- for sequence length $N$, computing an exact projection onto the set of Monarch matrices has a super-quadratic $O(N^2 \sqrt{N})$-time complexity, not to mention that we need to form the entire $N \times N$ attention matrix.
 Instead, we reframe the computation of the attention matrix as an optimization problem in terms of the variational form of softmax, and exploit low-dimensional structure in the variational objective when constrained to the set of Monarch matrices -- this yields a sub-quadratic $\Theta(N \sqrt{N} d)$-time approximation, where $d$ is the head dimension.
-This approach is analogous to optimization-based approaches for low-rank approximation of a matrix \citep{chi2019nonconvex}, where rather than computing a full SVD and truncating to the desired rank, one can more efficiently minimize a Frobenius norm objective constrained to the set of low-rank matrices.
+This approach combines two optimization-based improvements for its success: the variational form of the softmax nonlinearity with a structured factorization approach analogous to those for low-rank approximation of a matrix \citep{chi2019nonconvex}, where rather than computing a full SVD and truncating to the desired rank, one can more efficiently minimize a Frobenius norm objective constrained to the set of low-rank matrices.
 We briefly review prior work on structured matrices, including Monarch matrices, as well as existing approaches to efficient attention.